RESHAPELab/ART-CoreEngine/README.md

 The JSON file specifies the repository to extract.
 It also specifies the range of Issue/PRs to extract.
-In training, the CoreEngine extracts all the PRs as specified in the JSON file and trains either a Random Forest model or a GPT model (as specified in the JSON file).
+In training, the CoreEngine extracts all the PRs as specified in the JSON file and trains either a Random Forest model, a single GPT model, or a combined binary classification GPT model.
+The model type is specified in the JSON file.
 After training, it saves the model at the location specified in the JSON configuration.

-> Training has been tested from the [`JabRef`](https://github.com/JabRef/JabRef/) repository.
-Recommended to use that for training.
+> Training was done from 11 repositories.
+[See dataset document for a list of which ones](/docs/DATASETS.md)

 #### Example instructions for training a model:
 > Make sure poetry is installed [See here for instructions](https://python-poetry.org/docs/)